RewardShaping/AdaptiveRewardShaping/README.md

-# Adaptive Reward Design for Reinforcement Learning in Complex Robotic Tasks
+# Adaptive Reward Design for Reinforcement Learning

 ## Introduction
 We observed that **optimizing a policy in terms of reward** does not always align with **optimizing a policy for task completion**, particularly when using LTL-based reward shaping.
 To illustrate this, we provided a toy example in our paper.